ok2cqr/cqrlog/compiled/README.md

    ALWAYS !
    REPEAT: **ALWAYS !!
 FIRST DO BACKUP OF YOUR LOGS AND SETTINGS !!**

-   Simplest way is to copy whole folder with console command: cp -a ~/.config/cqrlog ~/.config/cqrlog_save
+   Simplest way is to copy whole folder with console command

+    - cp -a ~/.config/cqrlog ~/.config/cqrlog_save

-   After doing this, if you ever need to restore old settings and logs, just give console commands: rm -rf ~/.config/cqrlog cp -a ~/.config/cqrlog_save  ~/.config/cqrlog
+   After doing this, if you ever need to restore old settings and logs, just give console commands

+    - rm -rf ~/.config/cqrlog
+    - cp -a ~/.config/cqrlog_save  ~/.config/cqrlog

 -----------YOU HAVE BEEN WARNED!------------